haskellfoundation/HaskellSchool/en/lessons/basics/basics.md

 ### Text

 Haskell supports Unicode text.
-Text is wrapped in double quotes, and can be printed with `T.putStrLn`:
+Text is wrapped in double quotes, and can be printed with the function `T.putStrLn` that you imported from `Data.Text.IO`:

 ```console?lang=haskell&prompt=ghci>,ghci|
 ghci> T.putStrLn "Hello"